 Maine law says that you must keep a copy of this notice for your records.
 If the commissioner of education asks to see the notice, you must provide it to him or her.

 Each year thereafter, by September 1, you need to send a letter to the local school superintendent and to the state commissioner of education.
+It is not necessary to use any particular form.

 This letter needs to include the following: